mauritssilvis/darts/README.md

 ## Introduction

-In darts, there is always something to compute.
+In darts games, there is always something to compute.
 How many points did I score?
 How many are left?
 What is my average score?